-FROM AWARENESS TO REAL CHANGE: ACTIONS FOR MANAGERS AND LEADERS
+FROM AWARENESS TO REAL CHANGE: ACTIONS FOR MANAGERS AND LEADERS assumptions and building awareness

 Time now for action.
 While the 'Everyone Economy' is a national aspiration, it's within the gift of individual managers and leaders to accelerate progress.

 In this section we'll draw on the many positive actions and techniques that the CMI community has shared with us during our 75th anniversary year.
 We'll look in particular at: